BZIvanov/Learning-ReactJS/05.Routing/README.md

 ```

 Another Note on Route: Route will add additional props to the component loaded with Route, but child components of that component will not get that props which provide information about the routing.
 For that we can use special high order component called **withRouter** imported from react-router-dom.
+We use the *withRouter* hoc on the child component for which we need the props.

 ## Link